wolfSSL/wolfssh/apps/wolfsshd/test/README.md

 # wolfSSHd Tests

-These are seprate from the tests in scripts directory because of the need for 'sudo' when starting up an SSHd server to test against.
+These are separate from the tests in scripts directory because of the need for 'sudo' when starting up an SSHd server to test against.

 ## Running Tests